roberth/nix/doc/libfetchers-implementation-status.md

 ## Future Phases (Not Yet Started)

-### ⏳ Phase 4: Core Infrastructure Integration
+### ⏳ Phase 4: Core Infrastructure - Inner Boundary Migration
-**Goal**: Update existing code to use typed inputs internally
+**Goal**: Use typed inputs exclusively inside libfetchers, with `Input`/`Attrs` only at API boundary

+**Architectural Principle**:
+- Fetcher internals work exclusively with typed inputs
+- No `Attrs` manipulation inside libfetchers except at conversion points
+- `Input` class becomes thin adapter that converts at the boundary

 **Key Changes Needed**:
+- Add typed virtual methods to `InputScheme` as primary interface
-- Modify `Input` class to wrap typed inputs instead of `Attrs`
+- Refactor fetcher implementations (git.cc, etc.) to use typed inputs internally
+- Remove all `insert_or_assign` on attrs from fetcher internals
-- Update `InputScheme` methods to work with typed inputs
+- `Input` class delegates to typed methods, converting at entry/exit
-- Ensure backward compatibility with existing `Attrs` APIs during transition
-- Add runtime type checking where needed
+- State transitions become function returns, not mutations

-**Estimated Impact**: High - Requires careful migration of existing code
+**Estimated Impact**: High - Fundamental architecture shift, but types guide the way

 ---